chainguard-dev/edu/content/open-source/slsa/what-is-slsa.md

 ### Level 1
 **The build process must be fully scripted/automated and generate provenance.**

 Designed to be easy to adopt, this level sets a foundation for working towards the subsequent SLSA levels.
-The build process must be fully scripted (such as through Makefile or Github Actions) to ensure that no undocumented manual additions have been added.  _Provenance_, which refers to recorded information about a piece of software’s origin, history of changes, and contributors over the course of its lifecycle, must also be generated to provide visibility into the codebase.
-Provenance data should include the location of the build, the materials and system it used, the type of architecture or operating system, and the steps involved in its build.
+The build process must be fully scripted (using, for instance, ​​a Makefile or GitHub Action yaml file) to ensure that no undocumented manual additions have been added.  [_Provenance_](https://edu.chainguard.dev/software-security/glossary/#provenance), which [SLSA defines](https://slsa.dev/provenance/v0.2) as “the verifiable information about software artifacts describing where, when and how something was produced.”
+Provenance data should include information about the builder, the inputs to the build, and the build commands.

 While Level 1 does not prevent tampering, fulfilling its requirements represents an important first step for securing your software supply chain.
 Labeling your software with this level can also help consumers make decisions about whether the software is safe enough to use for their contexts.
 For more information on getting started with reaching Level 1, visit [SLSA’s quick start guide](https://slsa.dev/get-started#reaching-slsa-level-1.